StarRocks/starrocks/docs/table_design/Data_distribution.md

 DISTRIBUTED BY HASH(site_id);
 ```

-**Create multiple partitions at a time**
+**Create multiple partitions in batch**

-Multiple partitions can be created at a time at and after table creation.
+Multiple partitions can be created  in batch at and after table creation.
 You can specify the start and end time for all the partitions created at a time in `START()` and `END()` and the partition increment value in `EVERY()`.
 However, note that the range of partitions is right hand half open, which includes the start time but does not include the end time.
 The naming rule for partitions is the same as that of dynamic partitioning.

-- **Partition a table on a date-type column (DATE and DATETIME) at the table creation**
+- **Partition a table on a date-type column (DATE and DATETIME) at table creation**

   When the partitioning column is of date type, at table creation, you can use `START()` and `END()` to specify the start date and end date for all the partitions created at a time, and `EVERY(INTERVAL xxx)` to specify the incremental interval between two partitions.
 Currently the interval granularity supports `HOUR` (since v3.0), `DAY`, `WEEK`, `MONTH`, and `YEAR`.